 Another one.
-I believe it’s the only way to explains “face to face,” because the only time we will ever see God’s Shekinah glory manifest is when we are in Heaven; that’s the only time.
+I believe it’s the only way to explains “face to face.”
+Because the only time we will ever see God’s Shekinah glory manifest is when we are in Heaven.
+It’s the only time.
 In the eternal state, the new Heaven and new Earth, Revelation 21 and 22 describe it.
 But it says that the new Jerusalem descends and God makes a new Heaven and a new Earth, and therein the glory of God is manifest.
-That is the Heaven of eternity; that is where we see God.
-That’s where we will see His glory.
+That is the Heaven of eternity.
+That is where we see God.
+That’s where we shall see His glory.
 It provides to me the only explanation for that.

 Now, Paul adds a further note.
 He says gifts are elementary in verse 11.
-I’m just going to briefly mention it.
+I’m just going to briefly mention this.
 “When I was a child, I spoke as a child, I understood as a child, I thought as a child; but when I became a man, I put away childish things.
 When I reached maturity, or perfection.
-Now, I think what Paul is simply saying is “That when I reach my maturity in Christ is when I see Christ – ” right – “and I’m like him.”
+Now, I think what Paul is simply saying is “That when I reach my maturity in Christ is when I see Christ” – right – “and I’m like him.”